BenFictional/dart-206_20Su/unit-2/lesson-3/exercise-2-breakpoint-madness.md

 Take a screenshot of your finished color palette _OR _use the color-codes to create your own image in Illustrator displaying the five colors as squares or other simple shapes.

+## Font Pair
+Choose two font styles for your header and body text.
+They can be variations of the same font if you want, but should be visually distinct.
+Consider size, color, capitalization, and other decorative styles.

+The **easiest** fonts to use when we eventually build these sites are those from [Google Fonts](https://fonts.google.com/).
+But you can also use fonts from [Adobe Fonts](https://fonts.adobe.com/) or custom fonts installed on your computer.

+If you choose Google Fonts, you can use this website, [The Web Font Combinator](http://font-combinator.com/), to preview and adjust your font pair.
+You'll have to search for fonts at the main Google Fonts site first, and then search for them by name at the above website.

+To submit your final font choices, you can take a screenshot of the Combinator website, or place some sample text in Illustrator, Word, etc and generate an image to submit.

 ## Mood Board

 Collect a series of images that conveys the mood and style of your narrative website idea.
 Include a variety of images, such as textures, typography, menus, layouts, photographs, illustrations, graphic elements, etc.

+**NOTE:** These images should show design ideas that you want to emulate, NOT content images that you plan to include in the actual website.

 Use any of the following tools:

 * Screenshots— Especially with websites, you may just end up taking screenshots of sites that you like.
 Just be sure to organize  you images in a single folder.
 You can also use screenshot in some of the tools below.
 * [Pinterest ](https://www.pinterest.com/)— A great resource for design inspiration, create an account and save images into specific boards for each project.
 Try searching for colors, shapes, textures, etc.
+* [InVision](https://www.invisionapp.com/) — This web app offers advanced prototyping tools, but includes nice mood board tool too, that you can share with collaborators.
 * [Matboard ](http://thematboard.com/)— Save images from the web and search existing collections for inspiration.
 * [Go Moodboard](http://www.gomoodboard.com/) — Online mood board tool
 * [Tumblr](https://www.tumblr.com/) — Ostensible a public way to collect images, but lots of unique stuff here as far as art and technology